nanakwamekankam/iot-device-monitoring-platform/readme.md

 This project simulates a fleet of IoT edge devices transmitting telemetry to a REST API.
 Incoming telemetry is stored in a database, monitored for threshold violations, and displayed through a responsive React dashboard.
 The application is containerized with Docker Compose, deployed on AWS EC2, and the cloud infrastructure can be recreated using Terraform.

+## Key Highlights

+- Built a full-stack IoT monitoring platform using Django and React
+- Simulated real-time telemetry from edge devices
+- Containerized the application with Docker Compose
+- Deployed the application on AWS EC2
+- Provisioned cloud infrastructure using Terraform
+- Implemented RESTful APIs and interactive data visualizations

 ---

 # Dashboard